 Shipping containers can play an important role in fire training exercises.
 Container units provide fire fighting trainers with a practical and cost-effective solution that enables them to replicate realistic emergency scenarios inside a controlled environment.

-Using items such as ladders, smoke replication machines, and specialist fire doors, shipping containers can be adapted both internally and externally to replicate real life situations for fire training teams providing a safe environment to train staff effectively.
+Using items such as ladders, smoke replication machines, and specialist fire doors, units can be adapted both internally and externally to replicate real life situations for fire training teams providing a safe environment to train staff effectively.

 Why Are Containers Being Used In Firefighter Training?

-The use of shipping containers in firefighter training is becoming more popular thanks to the versatility and flexibility of container units.
+The use of containers in firefighter training is becoming more popular thanks to the versatility and flexibility of the units.

 The ability to custom-build and engineer a safe fire-resistant training unit offers a practical way for firefighters to gain confidence with life-saving techniques and practise rescue methods in realistic settings.
 Fire training inside a shipping container gives peace of mind to everyone involved that they can train effectively and safely.